kostasgalexiou/ResynPy/README.md

    install [matplotlib](https://matplotlib.org/): `pip install matplotlib`

    install [seaborn](https://seaborn.pydata.org/): `pip install seaborn`

-   **to be continued**...probably all these can be installed from the terminal window in Rstudio, for Windows users

 ## Running the pipeline

+ResynPy performs pairwise individual comparison of the genotyping data of a segragating population for detecting complementary pairs of individuals.

-ResynPy offers to the user two tasks of analysis: 1) Pairwise individual comparison of the genotyping data of a segragating population for detecting complementary pairs of individuals, and 2) Detection of homozygous regions (Runs Of Homozygosity; ROH) in the parental line of the segregating population and annotation of the corresponding markers based on their presence inside or outside of ROH.
+**obselete**: ResynPy offers to the user two tasks of analysis: 1) Pairwise individual comparison of the genotyping data of a segragating population for detecting complementary pairs of individuals, and 2) Detection of homozygous regions (Runs Of Homozygosity; ROH) in the parental line of the segregating population and annotation of the corresponding markers based on their presence inside or outside of ROH.

-To see all the avaiable options for running the pipeline, type `python3 ResynPy.py -h`:
+To see all the avaiable options for running the pipeline, type `python ResynPy.py -h`:

 ```
 usage: ResynPy.py [-h] [--vcf VCF FILE] [--results_dir STR] [--genos TAB FILE] [--markers TAB FILE] [--not_phased] [--scores_file FILE] [--filter_invariable FLOAT] [--hetero FLOAT]